-The temporomandibular joint (TMJ) is the jaw joint.
-The TMJ is found just in front of and slightly below your earlobes on either side of your head.
-The 2 joints work together as a pair.
-The TMJ connects the lower jaw bone (mandible bone) to the temporal bones of the skull.
+The temporomandibular joint is the jaw joint.
+It is found just in front of and slightly below your earlobes on either side of your head.
+The two joints work together as a pair and connect the lower jawbone (mandible bone) to the temporal bones of the skull.

-The TMJ is a complex structure we use to eat, talk, and breathe.
-The jaw is one of the most used joint in the body, and with the high amount of use can come many different issues.
+The TMJ is a complex structure that we use to eat, talk, and breathe.
+As one of the most used joints in the body, it is prone to an increased risk of jaw-related issues including:

 How does the TMJ work?